k4cg/nichtparasoup/docs/imagecrawlers/echo.md

-# ImageCrawler: Reddit
+# ImageCrawler: Echo

 ## Purpose

 just generates the same URIs... again .. and again...

 Not an actual crawler.
-More like an EchoCrawler that returns what you tell it to return.
+More like an Parrot that is trained to repeat what you tell it to say.

 ## Config